Graduate students: Contact your department to obtain the appropriate forms.

-St. Thomas official transcripts are printed on security paper and bear the university seal.
-These transcripts may be mailed directly from the Office of Student Data & Registrar's, or picked up by the student.
-When official transcripts are provided directly to the student, they are sealed in a university envelope and the transcript is stamped "Issued directly to the student" in a sealed university envelope.
+Official transcripts (if paper) are printed on security paper and bear the university seal.
+When official transcripts are provided directly to the student, they are sealed in a university envelope and the transcript is stamped "Issued directly to the student".

 Transcripts from the University of St. Thomas may be requested or released.
 Transcripts and documents issued to the University of St. Thomas for admission or credit transfer become the property of the University of St. Thomas and cannot be returned to the student or forwarded to other institutions.
 Federal policy permits a student the right to view the documents in his or her academic records.
 However, the University does not provide (or allow the making of) copies of these documents.